Nu metal: 2010–2020: Underground revival

+2020–present: Mainstream revival and influence on other genres

+While some media outlets believed these 2010s artists marked the start of a nu metal revival, Metal Hammer writer Dannii Leivers cited the aforementioned groups as simply hinting towards a revival, instead claiming a revival began in 2021, "a crop of young revivalists... looking to put a brand-new spin on the music of their formative years", namely Tetrarch.
+Other notable acts in this wave include Tallah, Orthodox, Vended, and Wargasm.

-Electronic and art pop singer-songwriters incorporated nu metal into their sound in the late 2010s and 2020s.
+Electronic and art pop singer-songwriters incorporated nu metal into their sound in the late 2010s and early 2020s.
 Poppy has incorporated nu metal on her albums Am I a Girl? and I Disagree, Grimes on album Miss Anthropocene and Rina Sawayama on Sawayama.
 The songs "We Appreciate Power" and "Play Destroy" were pioneering examples.
 Poppy has described this fusion as "nu-Poppy" or "Poppymetal".
 I Disagree received critical acclaim for this fusion, with single "Bloodmoney" nominated for the 2021 Grammy Award for Best Metal Performance, making her the first female solo artist to be nominated for the award in its history.
 Dorian Electra incorporated nu metal influences on their album My Agenda, as did Ashnikko on Demidevil, particularly on single "Cry".
 The Guardian noted that these mostly female artists have revived nu metal, a mostly male genre, and successfully adapted it to showcase a female perspective.
-Rina Sawayama said "metal itself lends itself to toxic masculine tropes, but it’s also almost taking the piss out of a very masculine expression of emotion”.
+Rina Sawayama said "metal itself lends itself to toxic masculine tropes, but it's also almost taking the piss out of a very masculine expression of emotion".
+Smaller bands have also rose to the scene in the early 2020s with the genre, including London-based Wargasm, who have been "validated by the nu-metal daddies," after Korn vocalist Jonathan Davis described them as "his new favourite band."